The Brown Bunny: Themes and analysis

+Controversies

-Cannes reception and reviews
+Cannes reception

 The film was entered into the 2003 Cannes Film Festival.
-It was reportedly heckled, with the crowd jeering every time Gallo's name appeared during the credits.
-Seiichi Tsukada, an executive at Kinetique, the Japanese company that provided the financing for The Brown Bunny, said “I was at Cannes.
+It was reportedly heckled as the film began, with the crowd jeering every time Gallo's name appeared during the credits.
+Seiichi Tsukada, an executive at Kinetique, the Japanese company that provided the financing for The Brown Bunny, said "I was at Cannes.
 I felt injustice.
 The bashing in Cannes is not for Brown Bunny.
-I think they’re bashing Vincent.
-I don’t know why.”
+I think they're bashing Vincent.
+I don't know why."

+Upon ending, Gallo stated that the film also received a 15-minute standing ovation.
+Sevigny's publicist, Amanda Horton, also stated that the film was applauded for 10 minutes.

+Gallo later stated that the Cannes premiere was "the worst feeling I ever had in my life."